-You may also continue your coverage under during an employer-approved leave of absence, including sick leave.
+You may also continue your coverage under the plan for up to 30 days during an employer-approved leave of absence, including sick leave.
 Contact your group to determine whether such leaves of absence are offered.
 If your leave of absence also qualifies as FMLA leave, your 30-day leave time runs concurrently with your FMLA leave.
-This means that you will not be permitted to continue coverage during your leave time in addition to your FMLA leave.
+This means that you will not be permitted to continue coverage during your 30-day leave time in addition to your FMLA leave.